 Published Historical Books

 A Political Chronology of Wales from 1066 to 1282: Part 1: 1066 to 1199 (ISBN 1-899376-15-1) [1995].
 Part 2: 1200 to 1246 (ISBN 1-899376-25-9) [1995].
 Part 3: 1247 to 1275 (ISBN 1-899376-26-7) [1995].
 Part 4 1276 to 1282 (ISBN 1-899376-27-5) [1995].
 These booklets cover the events relevant to Wales in the period from the Norman Conquest to the fall of Llywelyn ap Gruffydd in 1282.
 In summary form the struggle between Welsh, English and Normans is displayed with reference to the founding of castles, sieges, deaths, conquests and battles.
-Several maps and an index help to chronicle the maelstrom of changing alliances and political power structures.
+Many maps and an index help to chronicle the maelstrom of changing alliances and political power structures.
 A must to understanding the turbulent history of Wales.

-Previously Out of Print.
-Now replaced by one volume as detailed below
+The four old volumes are now replaced by one volume as detailed below

 New Series!